Vitamins for Breeding Female DogsLast updated: Oct 27, 2020 by Marty Greer, Doctor of Veterinary Medicine and the

-While bitches within a single kennel may cycle at different times of the year, individuals should be predictable from cycle to cycle.
+While female dogs within a single kennel may cycle at different times of the year, individuals should be predictable from cycle to cycle.
 Each dog should have a consistent cycle, whelping at the same from year to year.
 If your dog struggles with inconsistent heat cycles, a heavy flow or smelly cycle she may have a vitamin deficiency.
-If her cycles last longer than 6-7 months, your dogs will benefit from vitamin supplementation.
-If the intervals are predictably 6-7 months, which is a normal duration, you do not need supplements.
+If her cycles last longer than six to seven months, your dogs will benefit from vitamin supplementation.
+If the intervals are predictably six to seven months, which is a normal duration, you do not need supplements.
 However, some breeds may cycle twice a year or once a year.
 Each female should be managed individually.
 Dams need a minimum of 4.5 months between heat cycles to have the uterus prepared for a pregnancy.
 Pushing her to cycle more frequently will not increase the number of litters a year.

-A customer came to us with a problem: their average heat cycle was over 9 months.
+A customer came to us with a problem: their average heat cycle was over nine months.
 We suggested implementing daily vitamins.
-After re-evaluating the kennel, we found they now average 6-7 months as predicted.
+After re-evaluating the kennel, we found they now average six to seven months as predicted.
 The kennel owners admitted that they doubted we could help their females, but they were delighted with the results!
-For the first time, they knew when bitches would be in, and that helps breeding and sales!
+For the first time, they knew when females would be in, and that helps breeding and sales!
 If repeat customers want a certain breed, we can now give a date when the babies will be available.
 Proper vitamin supplementation makes knowing when a female will cycle and whelp an achievable goal.